 Mechanism design prevents sudden temperature changes.
 Unique oil-rubbed bronze look.
 WaterSense designation for water conservation.
 Easy to clean.
 Comes with limited lifetime warranty.

-Rough-in not included, but the company sells compatible valves.
+Rough-in equipment not included, but the company sells compatible valves.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.